 - Very High (12,000 – 18,000 feet [3,658 – 5,487 meters])

 - Extremely High (18,000+ feet [5,500+ meters])

-Incase, you feel the personal is suffering badly then ask him to walk in a straight line by placing toe to toe.
-If the person is not able to walk in a straight line i.e. he is suffering with ataxia.
+In case, you feel the person is suffering badly then ask him to walk in a straight line by placing him toe to toe.
+If the person is not able to walk in a straight line i.e. he is suffering from ataxia.
 IMMEDIATELY DESCEND!!

 Tips for Better Acclimatization

-Below are few tips that will certainly help you in better acclimatization:
+Below are a few tips that will certainly help you in better acclimatization:

 Increase the altitude gradually